Free shipping in NL

 Where is Bamboi® produced?

-Bamboi® bamboo toilet paper is made in China because this is where the largest bamboo forests are found.
-This provides a large supply of local, natural resources.
-In addition, there is much expertise in China about bamboo and its processing into toilet paper.
+Bamboi® bamboo toilet paper is made in China, as this is where the largest bamboo forests can be found.
+This provides a large supply of local, natural raw materials.
+In addition, there is a lot of expertise about bamboo and its processing into toilet paper in China.
 This ensures that our sustainable toilet paper is truly made from 100% bamboo.
 The entire product consists of bamboo, from the core to the roll and the wrapper around it.

-That there is a lot of expertise about toilet paper in China is actually quite logical considering that the first toilet paper was created there.
-Paper-making itself is even said to have been a reason for the golden age in China (618-907).
-In fact, the first toilet paper description was found in a text in China in the 6th century.
-However, it wasn’t until 1391 that paper was used and made for specifically this reason.
+The fact that there is a lot of expertise about toilet paper in China is actually very logical when you consider that the first toilet paper originated there.
+The paper making itself could even have been a reason for the golden age in China (618-907).
+In the 6th century, the first toilet paper description was found in a text in China.
+However, it was not until 1391 that paper was used and made for this specific reason.

-It was Ts’ai Lun who mixed bark, hemp and rags (old clothes) with water and thus discovered the pulping process.
-This mixture was then mashed into a pulp.
-From the pulp, all excess water is squeezed out and then dried in the sun.
+It was Ts’ai Lun who mixed bark, hemp and rags (old clothes) with water and thus discovered the pulp process.
+This mixture was then pounded into pulp.
+All the excess water is pressed out of the pulp and then dried in the sun.
 These loose dried sheets became the first toilet paper.
-Read about the benefits of bamboo toilet paper.
+Read the benefits of bamboo toilet paper.

 Who is the inventor of toilet paper?

-So the real inventor of toilet paper was a person in China.
-The first toilet paper was used here well before the commercialization of toilet rolls.
-Because it wasn’t until 1857 that a man named Joseph Gayetty wrapped and sold his flat-folded paper sheets as the first toilet paper, thus becoming the inventor of toilet paper.
+The real inventor of toilet paper is therefore a person in China.
+Here, the first toilet paper was used long before the commercialization of toilet rolls.
+Because it was not until 1857 that a man named Joseph Gayetty packaged and sold his flat folded paper sheets as the first toilet paper and thus became the inventor of toilet paper.
 Also curious about the toilet roll holder?
-We tell you all about the toilet roll holder.
+We tell everything about the toilet roll holder.

 It was the American company Scott that started wrapping paper on a roll in 1890 and thus came up with the first toilet roll.